Stone & Webster

 Stone & Webster was an American engineering services company based in Stoughton, Massachusetts.
 It was founded as an electrical testing lab and consulting firm by electrical engineers Charles A. Stone and Edwin S. Webster in 1889.
-In the early 20th century, Stone & Webster was known for operating streetcar systems in many cities across the United States including Dallas, Houston and Seattle.
+In the early 20th century, Stone & Webster was known for operating streetcar and major interurban trolley systems in many cities across the United States including Dallas, Houston and Seattle, and designed its own interurban cars of high quality.
 The company grew to provide engineering, construction, environmental, and plant operation and maintenance services, and it has long been involved in power generation projects, starting with hydroelectric plants of the late 19th-century; and with most American nuclear power plants.

-Stone & Webster was acquired and integrated as a division of The Shaw Group in 2000, and in 2012, the French engineering conglomerate Technip acquired Stone & Webster's energy and chemical business, and process technologies and associated oil and gas engineering capabilities from The Shaw Group.
+Stone & Webster failed and became a division of The Shaw Group in 2000.
+In 2012, the French engineering conglomerate Technip acquired Stone & Webster's energy and chemical business, and process technologies and associated oil and gas engineering capabilities from The Shaw Group.
 The CB&I acquisition of other assets of The Shaw Group, also in 2012, resulted in the formation of a nuclear power subsidiary, CB&I Stone Webster, which operated for about 4 years, being sold in January 2016 to Westinghouse Electric Company.

 History

 Founding through 1930s

 Charles A. Stone and Edwin S. Webster first met in 1884 and became close friends while studying electrical engineering at the Massachusetts Institute of Technology.
 In 1890, only two years after graduating, they formed the Massachusetts Electrical Engineering Company.
 The name was changed to Stone & Webster in 1893.
 Their company was one of the earliest electrical engineering consulting firms in the United States.

 Stone & Webster's first major project was the construction of a hydroelectric plant for the New England paper company in 1890.
-Stone & Webster not only had valuable insight into developing and managing utilities but they also had keen intuition for businesses to invest in.
-For instance, due to the panic of 1893, Stone & Webster were able to acquire the Nashville Electric Light and Power Co. for a few thousand dollars and later sold it for $500,000.
+Following the panic of 1893, Stone & Webster acquired the Nashville Electric Light and Power Co. for a few thousand dollars, subsequently reselling it for $500,000.

 Throughout the next ten years, Stone & Webster acquired interest in large number of utilities while offering managerial, engineering and financial consulting to a number of independent utility firms.
 Even though Stone & Webster were not a holding company, their financial and managerial presence meant that they had considerable influence in policy decisions.
 They would often be paid in utility stock.

 As of 1912, Stone and Webster served as general managers of the following utilities: